ippontech/tatami/README.markdown

 To create users, use the registration form.
 As we have not configured a SMTP server (you can configure it in src/main/resources/META-INF/tatami/tatami.properties - see below "installation for production use" for more options), the validation URL as well as the password will not be e-mailed to you, but you can see them in the log (look at the Jetty console output).

+### Using Tomcat instead of Jetty

+If you want to use Tomcat instead of Jetty (which works better in development mode on Windows), just use :

+- Run Tomcat from Maven : `mvn tomcat7:run`

 ### Maven tuning and troubleshooting

 If you run into some Permgen or OutOfMemory errors, you can configure your Maven settings accordingly :